omarsar/omarsar.github.io/about/index.md

 - Masters Degree in Information Systems and Applications (2013-2015) - National Tsing Hua University, Hsinchu, Taiwan
 - Bachelor's in Information Technology (2004-2008) - University of Belize, Belmopan, Belize

+## Research Statement
+Design, develop, and evaluate natural language processing and machine learning algorithms and models for exploring and understanding human behaviors from natural language such as *mental disorders*, *intent*, and *emotions*.
+Currently, as part of my dissertation, I am building an unified framework for text-based affective computing that makes use of multimodal representations to represent different aspects of emotional communication.
+The main research topics include but are not limited to *emotion recognition*, *sentiment analysis*, *intent discovery*, *mental disorder detection*, *music analysis*, and *computational health*.

 ## Research Interests
 - Natural Language Processing
+- Deep Learning
+- Affective Computing (Sentiment Analysis & Emotion Recognition)
 - Machine Learning
 - Social Network Analysis and Mining
-- Affective Computing (Sentiment Analysis & Emotion Recognition)
-- Deep Learning
 - Computational Health
 - News and Events Analysis
-- User Interests Identification
+- Intent Identification
 - Data Analytics & Visualization

 ## Research Profiles